Introduction - FDR Compliance

 General Compliance and FWA Training

-- Download and incorporate the content of the CMS standardized training modules from the CMS MLN website into your organizations’ existing compliance training materials.
-The content of the CMS training modules cannot be modified to ensure the reliability and completeness of the training.
-CMS will allow modifications only to the appearance of the content (e.g. font, color, background, format, etc.).
+- Download and incorporate the content of the CMS standardized training from the CMS Medicare Learning Network (MLN) website into your organizations’ existing compliance training materials.

-- Complete Senior Preferred’s general compliance and FWA training below:
+- Complete CMS’ general compliance and FWA training bulleted below:

-The CMS training completion certificate is considered evidence of completion.
-Evidence of training completion may also include attestations, employee training logs or other means determined by you to best represent fulfillment of your obligations.
-If training logs are utilized, they must include:
+FDRs must maintain evidence of training completion for 10 years.
+Evidence of completion may be in the form of certificates, attestations, employee training logs or other means determined by you to best represent fulfillment of your obligations.
+If training logs are utilized as documentation, they should include:

 - Contract year